lbighetti/guia.elm-lang.pt/book/core_language.md

 > **Note:** The backslash that starts anonymous functions is supposed to look like a lambda `λ` if you squint.
 This is a possibly ill-conceived wink to the intellectual history that led to languages like Elm.
 -->

 > **Nota:** A barra invertida no começo da função anônima tem a intenção de se parecer com um lambda `λ`.
-Isso é referencia para a história intelectual que levou a criação de linguagens como o Elm.
+Isso é uma referência para a história intelectual que levou a criação de linguagens como o Elm.

 <!--
 ## If Expressions